10 No Fail Activities for People with Dementia

 10 fantastic, failure-free activities for people with dementia

-Each person is different, so it might take some experimenting or creative thinking to find activities that appeal to them.
+Each person is different, so it might take experimenting or creative thinking to find activities that appeal to them.

 1) Fold towels